Chinese Car Brands

 Geometry Logo

 In the Chinese automotive market, the Geometry brand is known as Jihe.
-It is one of Geely’s ambitious projects launched in 2019.
+It is one of Geely’s ambitious projects, launched in 2019.
 The brand presents cars that run on electricity.
 It plans to launch at least ten electric car models by 2025.
-Right now, it has one sedan and one crossover based on Geely cars.
+It currently has one sedan and one crossover based on Geely cars.
 They are intended for domestic sales.

 Byton